zkVerify/compose-vflow-simplified/README.md

    ```shell
    ./scripts/start.sh
    ```
-11. Verify the snapshot is working by checking the node's Docker logs to ensure the **relay** and **para** chains’ block heights start near their respective current heights and continue steadily increasing.
+11. Verify the snapshot is working by checking the node's Docker logs to ensure the block height starts near its respective current chain height and continue steadily increasing.

 ### Optional: VFlow Node Secrets Injection